Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 status > 400
 status <= 500
 ```
+{% endraw %}

 ## Headers

 Optional list of the expected HTTP response headers that must be in the received response.

 A header consists of a name, followed by a `:` and a value.